v12technology/v12technology.github.io/starting/aot_compilation.md

 ## Development process
 To statically generate the event processor at buildtime three steps are required
-1. Add the Fluxtion maven plugin to the build
+1. Add the Fluxtion maven plugin to the build.
-1. Annotate any Fluxtion builder methods with `@SepBuilder` providing the fully qualified name of the generated processor as a parameter
+1. Annotate any Fluxtion builder methods with `@SepBuilder` providing the fully qualified name of the generated processor as a parameter.
-1. Remove any calls to dynamically build a processor at runtime and use the fqn above to instantiate a statically generated processor
+1. Remove any calls to dynamically build a processor at runtime and use the fqn above to instantiate a statically generated processor, including test cases.

 ### 1. Maven Build
 Add the fluxtion maven plugin using the scan goal.
 It is usally better to add the generation as a maven profile as once the solution is generated then the build should be stable.
 Skipping tests for the generation phase is usually preferable.